Let’s write hundreds of letters to the Environment Minister

 Let’s make this big

-We are going to keep a running total and keep you updated over the coming weeks.
+At the start of February 2024, 80 ARRCC supporters have written letters in response to this call.
+We are going to keep a running total and keep you updated until mid-2024.
 We’d really like a big response on this one.
 Let’s get letters to the Minister from all over the country.
-A couple of years ago we had a campaign of handwritten letters to Scott Morrison and more than 600 people wrote.
-Let’s do that again!

 Would you mind letting us know via [email protected] if you have sent a letter, so we can keep a track of how many letters ARRCC supporters have sent?
 That way we can keep you and other people up-to-date with the number of letters being sent in.